dcajasn/Riskfolio-Lib/docs/source/index.rst

 - Tools to calculate risk measures.
 - Tools to calculate risk contributions per asset.
 - Tools to calculate uncertainty sets for mean vector and covariance matrix.
+- Tools to calculate assets clusters based on correlation metrics.
 - Tools to estimate loadings matrix (Stepwise Regression and Principal Components Regression).
 - Tools to visualizing portfolio properties and risk measures.
 - Tools to build reports on Jupyter Notebook and Excel.